sadanandpai/git-guide/README.md

 <br>

-### 28. How do I set the complete codebase of my branch to codebase of a different branch?
+### 28. How do I set the complete codebase of my branch to codebase to a different branch?

 To reset a branch to a different branch, you codebase on that branch will become same as other branch.
 To achieve this, you can user 'reset' command.